kinnu183/sentiment-analysis-using-deep-learning-techniques/README.md

 The sentiment of new movies may be predicted using this CNN model.
 I also developed the FastText model and compared both CNN and FastText models.

 First file CNN_Sentiment_Analysis.ipynb

 Second file is FastText_Sentiment_Analysis.ipynb

+I have also uploaded the python files.
+The code can be executed in both Jupyter notebook as well as Google Colab